Frequently asked questions

 Yes.
 Security and privacy are key requirements for the delivery of national testing.
 The online assessment platform has been designed to comply with relevant national data security policies and guidelines as well as data encryption standards.
 It meets the requirements of the Australian Government’s Protective security policy framework and Information security manual to protect privacy of data.

 Technical readiness activities identified schools that required additional resources, such as devices, bandwidth and Wi-Fi.
 As a result, there was significant investment in network infrastructure and bandwidth speed to prepare school for the move to online testing.
-All schools moving online have demonstrated their readiness.

 Yes. iPads and tablets can be used, providing they meet the technical requirements. iPad minis are not suitable for participating in NAPLAN Online.